Experts that judge the Tech Titans awards in preparation of the gala.

 The Shinobi Group

-Jennifer Carter is Managing Partner of The Shinobi Group, a Dallas-based product development and innovation consultancy focused at the critical intersection of brand and technology.
+Jennifer Carter is Managing Partner of The Shinobi Group, a Dallas-based technology counsultancy focused at the intersections of product development, brand, and technology.
 She’s had nearly 15 years’ experience in brand management, marketing/communications, organizational strategy, and change management, spanning many sectors – academia, financial services, non-profits, telecommunications, technology.
 Prior to her work in the corporate world, her postgraduate work specialized in the examination of “cybernetic subjectivity” – or the interplay between digital technology and how people shape and perform identity, particularly through seasons of uncertainty and change.